えいたんごクイズ

 例文

-The village was under fire for most of the night.
+The village remained under fire throughout the night.

 under fire の語源・成り立ち Etymology